ChathuminiBandara/Lafiesta-Backend/README.md

 ## Overview
-Togakade POS System is a web-based Point of Sale (POS) application developed to handle basic operations such as adding, searching, updating, and deleting records.
+LA-FIESTA POS System is a web-based Point of Sale (POS) application developed to handle basic operations such as adding, searching, updating, and deleting records.
 The frontend is built using HTML, CSS, JavaScript, and jQuery, while the backend is powered by Java EE with Tomcat.

 ## Features
 ### Customer Management: